If you like Skforecast , please give us a star on GitHub! ⭐️

 The trained ForecasterAutoreg

 uses a 6 lag time window and a Random Forest model with the default hyperparameters.
 However, there is no reason why these values are the most suitable.
-Skforecast library provides the grid_search_forecaster
+Skforecast provide several search strategies to find the best combination of hyperparameters and lags.
+In this case, the grid_search_forecaster

-function.
-It compares the results obtained with multiple combinations of hyperparameters and lags, and identify the best one.
+function is used.
+It compares the results obtained with each combinations of hyperparameters and lags, and identify the best one.

 during the initial search to narrow down the range of values.
 Then, focus on the identified region of interest and apply a tailored backtesting strategy that meets the specific requirements of the use case.
-For additional tips on backtesting strategies, refer to Hyperparameter tuning and lags selection
+For more tips on backtesting strategies, see Hyperparameter tuning and lags selection.

 # ==============================================================================